The Hand That Signed the Paper: Darville's identity revealed

 Critics argued that Darville's claims of Ukrainian ancestry had been used to lend credibility to her work.
-Darville had strongly implied, although she had never explicitly claimed in public, that the work was autobiographical in nature.
-Gerard Henderson argued in The Sydney Morning Herald that Darville had received a positive reception because she claimed that her book was drawn from oral history, and that without that excuse, its similarities to anti-semitic propaganda became glaring.
-Pamela Bone wrote that she felt some sympathy for Darville, and that most of the blame for the saga should fall on the Miles Franklin judges.
-Bone expressed her astonishment that the judges had found "a catalogue of atrocities interspersed with some laughably stilted dialogue and some clumsy sex scenes" the best novel of the year.
+Henderson argued in The Sydney Morning Herald that Darville had received a positive reception because she suggested that her book was drawn from oral history, and that without that excuse, its similarities to propaganda about Judeo-Bolshevism became more glaring.
+Bone wrote that she felt some sympathy for Darville, and that most of the blame for the saga should fall on the Miles Franklin judges.
+Bone expressed her astonishment that the judges had found what she described as "a catalogue of atrocities interspersed with some laughably stilted dialogue and some clumsy sex scenes" the best novel of the year.

 Others continued to defend Darville.
-Frank Devine wrote that the criticism amounted to "miserable, philistine treatment of a young writer of talent".
-Leonie Kramer, who had served on the Miles Franklin judging panel, wrote that she was puzzled by the "sustained and vitriolic attack on the book and its author", and claimed that the episode "calls into question our claims to be a tolerant and fairminded society".
-David Marr described the revelation of Darville's identity as "deeply sad" but said that it did not impact the quality of the novel itself.
-The philosopher Peter Singer defended the novel, writing that it was not an anti-semitic work and attributing the controversy to the media's tendency to treat everything as a "kind of sporting contest".
+Devine wrote that the criticism amounted to "miserable, philistine treatment of a young writer of talent".
+Kramer, who had served on the Miles Franklin judging panel, wrote that she was puzzled by the "sustained and vitriolic attack on the book and its author", and said that the episode "calls into question our claims to be a tolerant and fairminded society".
+The philosopher Peter Singer defended the novel, writing that it was not an antisemitic work and attributing the controversy to the media's tendency to reduce everything to a "kind of sporting contest".
+He said that in his view the novel attempted to explain, rather than justify or minimise, the actions of the Holocaust's perpetrators.
 The new wave of controversy only added to the novel's sales; by 23 August, it was reported that the novel had sold about 25,000 copies.
-It topped all but one of the Weekend Australian's biweekly bestseller lists between 1 July and 7 October.
+It topped all but one of the Weekend Australians biweekly bestseller lists between 1 July and 7 October.